Skip to main content

 Walk through the home and spot the biggest safety risks first.

-Best use: Best when the home feels risky but you are not sure where to begin.
+Use when: the home feels risky but you are not sure where to begin.

 • Check entrances, floors, lighting, bathrooms, stairs, and nighttime paths.